NLDCSC/defweb/README.md

   --proxy               start proxy for SOCKS4, SOCKS5 & HTTP
   --proxy_socks_only    start proxy only for SOCKS4, SOCKS5
   --proxy_http_only     start proxy only for HTTP(S)
-  --key [ KEY ]         key file to use for webserver --cert [ CERT ]       certificate file to use for webserver -r, --recreate_cert   re-create the ssl certificate
+  --rotate_user_agents  generate random user agent for each HTTP request (only HTTP supported) --key [ KEY ]         key file to use for webserver --cert [ CERT ]       certificate file to use for webserver -r, --recreate_cert   re-create the ssl certificate